Ryn0K/phpinterntaskproject/README.md

 # INTRODUCTION

-This project is coded on the basis to clear task from internship
+This project is coded on the basis to clear task for internship.

 # Technologies Used